jechols/oni-sitemap-plugin/README.md

 ./manage.py build_sitemap
 ```

-### Notes

-- You probably want to run this in a cron job, and likely not too often, as it
+You probably want to run this in a cron job, and likely not too often, as it
 can take a long time to produce a list of every important URL on your site.
-- Put any custom URLs you want into `static/sitemap-custom.xml`.
-At a minimum,
-  you likely want your homepage, but really any URLs that aren't tied to a
-  batch / title / issue / page which you want crawled by search engines.
-This
-  project contains an example you can base your custom sitemap on.

 ### Apache Setup